 The Honest Trade-Off

 Building from scratch takes longer.
-It requires more information from you about your business.
-It requires more thinking on our end about how to translate that information into media decisions.
+It requires more information from you about your business and more thinking on our end about how to translate that into media decisions.
 It's less convenient than approving a line item on a rate card.

 See what a campaign built for your business looks like.